cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 AEAD_AES_128_CCM_8.
 Thus, to account for the additional factor `u`, i.e., the number of keys, each `p` term in the confidentiality and integrity limits is replaced with `p / u`.

+Note that this factor also applies to the generic exhaustive key search attack discussed for single-key analyses in {#offline-work}.

 The multi-key integrity limit for AEAD_AES_128_CCM is as follows.